 Wisdom to Overcome Childhood Adversity

-Throughout my healing journey, I have learned that even in the darkest moments, a small glimmer of hope can break through—especially when fear and memories of abuse feel overwhelming.
+Along the journey to overcome childhood adversity, I learned that even in the darkest moments, a glimmer of hope can break through—especially when fear of abuse is overwhelming.

-Although stepping out of the darkness and facing adversity felt daunting, it was possible.
-Along the healing journey, you meet people who offer support, guidance, and wisdom, illuminating a path toward healing and freedom.
+Although stepping out of the darkness and confronting adversity can feel daunting, it’s achievable with the wisdom that illuminates a path towards genuine healing and freedom.

 • The Lesson Learned By Being Wrong